National Assessments Bureau (NAB)

 NAB is part of the National Security Group within the Department of the Prime Minister and Cabinet (DPMC) and is made up of mostly of assessment analysts with regional or topic-based expertise.

-NAB is not a policy agency and is required to provide independent and impartial assessments.
-The Director of NAB is accountable to the Deputy Chief Executive Security and Intelligence, of the Department of the Prime Minister and Cabinet (DPMC), for the Bureau’s day-to-day operations, but is directly accountable to the Prime Minister for the content and quality of its assessments.
+The Director of NAB is accountable to the Deputy Chief Executive National Security Group, of the Department of the Prime Minister and Cabinet (DPMC), for the Bureau’s day-to-day operations, but is directly accountable to the Prime Minister for the content and quality of its assessments.

 NAB’s history dates back to 1949 when, under a different name and with different functions, it was part of New Zealand’s military:

 Over time NAB has evolved into a fully civilian agency, and since 1990 has been part of the Department of the Prime Minister and Cabinet.
 The National Assessments Bureau sits within DPMC’s National Security Group.